Sebastian Korda follows in father's footsteps at Aussie Open

 No pressure or anything.

-On Sunday, the younger Korda got his own debut Australian Open off to a promising start, winning his opening matches in both the boys' singles and doubles events.
-He defeated Clement Tabur of France 7-5, 6-3 in singles, then teamed up with Nicolas Mejia of Colombia for a straight sets win in doubles.
+"My dad won his only Grand Slam title here, so it's very special," the 17-year-old Sebastian said after the match.

+His father also turned 50 on Tuesday, making the win ever more meaningful.
+"Definitely, that was the main goal here, was try to get this tournament for my dad on his 50th birthday," he said.
+"My mom's birthday is on the 5th of February, so it's special, as well."

-Petr Korda didn't make the trip from the family's home in Florida to watch his 17-year-old son compete in Melbourne, but he's very much here in spirit, particularly on the 20-year anniversary of his victory over Marcelo Rios, his only Grand Slam title.
+Petr Korda didn't make the trip from the family's home in Florida to watch his son compete in Melbourne, but he's very much here in spirit, particularly on the 20-year anniversary of his victory over Marcelo Rios for his only Grand Slam title.

-"It's definitely fun just walking around and seeing the poster when he won it," Sebastian said.
+"It's definitely fun just walking around and seeing the poster when he won it," Sebastian told The Associated Press in an interview during the tournament.
 "It's awesome, definitely."

 Sebastian grew up in a sports-obsessed family in Florida, where his Czech parents settled after getting married.
 Korda's mother, Regina Rajchrtova, was herself a tennis player, ranked as high as No. 26 in the world.